Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Polarisation diversity in LPRTs under the ECME framework

 In quasi-transverse propagation ($\theta_{Bk}\approx90^\circ$), which is appropriate for LPRTs, the rotation coefficient $\rho_R$ becomes very small while the conversion coefficient $\rho_W$ remains finite.
-Faraday conversion therefore dominates over rotation, and neglecting $\rho_R$ gives the pure-conversion limit.
+Faraday conversion therefore dominates over rotation, and neglecting both $\rho_R$ and attenuation gives the pure-conversion limit.
 With the $Q$ axis defined along the sky-projected $\mathbf B$, the transfer equations reduce to

 These equations describe the mixing between $U$ and $V$ as the wave traverses the plasma slab.

 In the case of a small cumulative conversion depth

 one obtains the following linearised behaviour at escape: